DevBrianHQ/html-project-01/README.md

 # html-project-01
-##Just building website using html only
+#  building website using html only